 What is the Word, and why does it matter?
-Many people don’t realize the importance of our spoken words, or the impact they have on our wellbeing and our environment.
-The truth is, the Word is far more profound than we assume – it’s sound gives birth to the energy that has facilitated all creation, old and new, from nature, to animals, to ourselves.
+Many people don’t realize the importance of our spoken words, or the impact they have on our well-being and our environment.
+The truth is, the Word is far more profound than many think; its sound gives birth to the energy that has facilitated all creation, old and new, from nature to animals, to ourselves.

 When you speak, pay attention to what you are saying.
 The Word can produce positive or negative vibrations.
 For example, when you laugh happily, you are producing vibrations that can set things in a positive motion.
 Contrarily, angry yelling and shouting can produce negative vibrations, millions, to be exact, that can ultimately facilitate chaos.
 Karma is not caused by our actions alone — our chosen Word also plays a part.

 If you speak negatively about someone else, those vibrations will not only impact the person you are speaking to and speaking about subtly, but will also affect their physical body.
-Often, when we speak in anger or frustration, we speak in haste because we are operating through our emotions – and we may say something that we do not truly mean.
+Often, when we speak in anger or frustration, we speak in haste because we are operating through our emotions.
+When we do that we may say something that we do not truly mean.
 For example, think back to a time when you were angry with a loved one, and verbalized that anger with hurtful words.
 Those words can impact your loved one far after the emotional crescendo has dissipated.
 The old adage rings true — think before you speak.

 It is always encouraged that you talk in person, rather than over the phone or through text messaging.
 Today, it might seem almost more natural to communicate via text and phone than to speak in person.
-But speaking over the phone or through text allows the sound vibrations to travel through communication lines, affecting a far larger part of the environment then it would had the words just been kept between two people.
+But speaking over the phone or through text allows the sound vibrations to travel through communication lines, affecting a far larger part of the environment than it would have if the words had just been kept between two people.